vinitkanov/product-search-app/README.md

-# Product Search by FAKESTORE
+# Product Search by FAKESTORE API

 This is a simple product search application built with React, Vite, and Tailwind CSS.